Why Fleetwood Mac’s Fates Began to Turn With ‘Mystery to Me’

 It was also the album that finally opened the door to radio play for the band in the U.S. "We sensed we were on the verge of a breakthrough and had another real shot at the Big Time in the U.S.A.," Fleetwood wrote.
 Mystery to Me crept into the Top 70, and eventually went gold.

 Most of the songs on the album were written by Bob Welch, with only a handful penned by Christine McVie.
 But they rank among her all-time best.
 Mystery to Me kicks off with "Emerald Eyes," which features future Fleetwood Mac trademarks like radio-friendly production, clean vocals and tasteful guitar work, while McVie's "Believe Me" and "Just Crazy Love" could have come from the band's first two hit records with Lindsey Buckingham and Stevie Nicks.

-Other LP highlights include the Welch-penned but McVie-sung “Keep on Going,” and “Miles Away,” a grooving Welch rocker.
-A cover of the Yardbirds hit “For Your Love” was a late addition to the album, but it’s given enough of a Fleetwood Mac stamp to fit onto Mystery to Me.
-McVie’s “Why” ends the album on a haunting and beautiful note, with some fine slide-guitar work by Weston, who would soon be ousted from the band because of his extracurricular activities with Fleetwood’s wife.
+Other highlights from this Oct.
+15, 1973 release include the Welch-penned but McVie-sung "Keep on Going," and "Miles Away," a grooving Welch rocker.
+A cover of the Yardbirds hit "For Your Love" was a late addition to the album, but it's given enough of a Fleetwood Mac stamp to fit onto Mystery to Me.
+McVie's "Why" ends the album on a haunting and beautiful note, with some fine slide-guitar work by Weston, who would soon be ousted from the band because of his extracurricular activities with Fleetwood's wife.

 And you thought the group's internal drama started when Buckingham and Nicks joined?